larsgrefer/dart-sass-java/README.md

 ## Performance and Thread safety

-By default - using `SassCompilerFactory.bundled()` - each created `SassCompiler` gets a fresh `CompilerConnection` based on a newly spawned subprocess of the embedded dart-sass-embedded binary.
+By default - using `SassCompilerFactory.bundled()` - each created `SassCompiler` gets a fresh `CompilerConnection` based on a newly spawned subprocess of the embedded dart-sass binary.

 This has two consequences: